-Java programming language is easy to use and often employed by web developers to develop applications.
+The Java programming language is easy to use and often employed by web developers to develop applications.
 However, monitoring a Java-based application’s performance might become challenging as it’s not a straightforward process.
 Troubleshooting inefficiencies requires implementing several monitoring techniques to track Java logs, metrics, infrastructure data, and other operational aspects.
-The following sections list some of the most widely used best practices that may guide you to monitor Java-based applications effectively, along with the list of top Java monitoring tools to help you excel at monitoring Java-based applications.
+The following sections list some best practices that may guide you to monitor Java-based applications effectively, along with a list of top Java monitoring tools to help you excel at monitoring Java-based applications.

 Top Java Monitoring Tips to Optimize Applications